-The Committee will monitor the volume and type of living donor events submitted to the OPTN/UNOS and will evaluate the effect of the policy six months after implementation.
-In particular, three areas for monitoring arise:
+The Committee will monitor the volume and type of living donor events submitted to the OPTN and will evaluate the effect of the policy six months after implementation.
+This post-implementation analysis will help The Committee determine if further policy clarifications or guidance documents could be required.